The Best Temperature Chambers for Temperature Cycling

-There’s a wide variety of environmental test chambers out there.
-Here’s a tour of temperature cycling and the features common to the best temperature chambers available today.
+Here’s an overview of temperature cycling and the features common to the best temperature chambers available today.

 What Is Temperature Cycling?

-Put simply, temperature cycling subjects products, materials, or components to alternating high and low temperatures to determine their durability and breaking points.
+Put simply, temperature cycling, also known as thermocycling, subjects products, materials, or components to alternating high and low temperatures to determine their durability and breaking points.

 Temperature cycling is similar to thermal shock testing.
-The primary difference between the two is found in how rapid those temperature changes are.
-Shock testing exposes devices to opposite, extreme temperatures immediately while temperature cycling is a bit more gradual.
+The primary difference between the two is found in how rapid those temperature changes happen.
+Shock testing exposes devices to opposite, extreme temperatures immediately while temperature cycling is more gradual.

 In cycling, a DUT may soak in a test chamber for hours at a specific temperature before it swiftly drops to another lower temperature level.
-Then it’s ramped up again.
-Cycle and repeat.
-While every manufacturer has their own tests depending on what products they’re building, tests are run until DUT samples pass all evaluations.
+Then it’s ramped up again–cycle and repeat.
+While manufacturers have their own tests depending on what products they’re building, tests are run until DUT samples pass all evaluations.

-Temperature cycling is routinely used to evaluate product reliability in electronics and electrical components, including batteries, navigation systems, vehicles, medical devices, semiconductors, and airplanes—basically, anything that needs to withstand the environmental conditions we live in.
+Temperature cycling is routinely used to evaluate product reliability in electronics and electrical components, including batteries, navigation systems, vehicles, medical devices, semiconductors, and airplanes—anything that needs to withstand the environmental conditions we live in.

 Features of the Best Temperature Cycling Test Chambers

-When looking for a premium temperature cycling chamber, there are a few features you’ll want to focus on.
-Prioritize these five characteristics that guarantee performance, ensure accuracy, and give you control.
+Prioritize these five characteristics that guarantee performance, ensure accuracy, and give you control over your temperature cycling.
 That way, you’ll get results you and your customers can trust.

 - Performance temperature chambers typically have a range from -70°C to 180°C (-94°F to 356°F).
 It’s common for the circulation system to rely on a baffle and fan design combination.
 This helps optimize for temperature (and humidity) conditions within your chamber workspace.